Expressions

 Resolving Ambiguities

-Function and type application binds more tightly than infix operators.
+Prefix operators bind more tightly than infix operators.
+The only

 Attributes bind less tightly than any other syntactic construct.

 The following table describes the precedence and associativity of infix operators in both expressions and type expressions.
 All operators in the same row have the same precedence.
-The rows are listed in increasing order of precedence.
-Note that not all operators listed here are used in expressions; nevertheless, they are still used for resolving ambiguities.
+Rows are listed in increasing order of precedence.
+Not every operator listed is used in expressions; they remain in the table for ambiguity resolution.

 | Associativity | Operators |